urodelagames/urodelagames.github.io/_posts/2021-10-31-godot-tween-animation-gallery.md

 ---
 layout: post
-title: Tween Animation Gallery
+title: Godot Tween Animation Gallery
 ---

 <p class="message">
-This blog post gives you a gallery of Tweens for simple 3D transforms.
+This blog post gives you a gallery of Godot Tweens for simple 3D transforms.
 </p>

 ### Scale, Transition Back, Ease In